-All vision correcting laser eye treatments involve the use of a cool beam laser produced by an excimer laser which is applied to the cornea to modify its shape and correct your vision permanently.
-Laser does not prevent or treat presbyopia, which is a natural ageing process that results in the need for reading glasses over the age of 40-45 years.
+All vision-correcting laser eye treatments involve the use of a cool beam laser produced by an excimer laser which is applied to the cornea to modify its shape and correct your vision permanently.
+The Laser does not prevent or treat presbyopia, which is a natural ageing process that results in the need for reading glasses over the age of 40-45 years.

 There are two forms of vision correction Laser treatments offered at AVC: